Frequently Asked Questions

 No research involving human subjects may be undertaken at California University of Pennsylvania without prior review by the IRB.
 Failure to observe the policies and procedures described herein will be considered serious misconduct, subject to sanctions including possible recommendations for termination of faculty appointment, student enrollment or other affiliation with California University of Pennsylvania.

 Who should apply for IRB review?

-- All members of the California University of Pennsylvania community who engage in activities that are classified as research involving human participants must submit their research proposals for review and approval.
+- All members of the California University of Pennsylvania community (faculty, staff, students) who engage in activities that are classified as research involving human participants must submit their research proposals for review and approval.

 - Any organization conducting research in which members of the California University of Pennsylvania community are research subjects must have their research project approved by the IRB.